bhouston/threeify/src/lib/io/loaders/README.md

 * Standard Image Loader (png, jpg) - Easy.
 * High dynamic range texture format:
   * HDR / RGBE?
+Easy to port, small code.
- * EXR - large loader.
+  * EXR - large loader, but more standard.
+Are the files smaller than HDR equivalents?
 * Compressed texture format:
   * Binomial?
 How widely is this supported on mobile?
 How big is the loader?
 Can it support HDR?

 * 3D Models:
   * glTF.
 Maybe start with just scene graph, meshes and physical materials.
 Skip animation, bones, skinning, points, lines and all non PBR materials.